The importance of family histories

 Looking at the past through personal and family histories gives a context to our present location on the timeline within our own family.
 Our own family story is located within the larger story of our community.
 Personal and family stories remind us daily of our roots and our ancestors.

-We all have a past and it is good to be reminded of it occasionally.
+We all have a past, and it is good to be reminded of it occasionally.
 This is a job that is well done by thousands of enthusiastic family historians and genealogists and their creation of family trees and our connections to our ancestors.

 We all need an appreciation of the stories from the past to understand how they affect and create the present.
-The past has shaped the present and the present will re-shape the future.
+The past has shaped the present, and the present will reshape the future.
 Our ancestors created us and who we are, and we need to show them due respect.
 We, in turn, will create the future for our children and their offspring.

 The Patterson family of Elderslie

-Maree Patterson has written:
+Maree Patterson writes:

-I moved from Elderslie in 1999 to Brisbane and I have tried unsuccessfully to find some history on the family.
+I moved from Elderslie in 1999 to Brisbane, and I have tried unsuccessfully to find some history on the family.

-I am writing this story as I have been trying to research some of my family histories on my father’s side of the family and I feel sad that I never got to know a lot about his family.
+I am writing this story as I have been trying to research some of my family histories on my father’s side of the family, and I feel sad that I never got to know a lot about his family.

 My father, Laurence James Henry Patterson, was a well-known cricketer in the Camden district.
-He was an only child and he didn’t really talk much about his aunts, uncles, and cousins.
+He was an only child, and he didn’t really talk much about his aunts, uncles, and cousins.

 My grandfather passed away when I was young.
-Back then I was not into family history and I’ve hit a stumbling block.
+Back then, I was not into family history, and I’ve hit a stumbling block.
 I’m now in need of some assistance.

-I would really like to find out some history on the Patterson family as I have no idea who I am related to on that side of my family and I would like to pass any family history down.
+I would really like to find out some history on the Patterson family as I have no idea who I am related to on that side of my family, and I would like to pass any family history down.

 Limited information

-At the moment I am seeking any help as the following is the only information that I have on the Patterson family.
+At the moment, I am seeking any help as the following is the only information that I have on the Patterson family.

 H Patterson arrives in Elderslie

-My great grandfather was Henry Patterson (b.
+My great-grandfather was Henry Patterson (b.
 16 July 1862, Kyneton, Victoria – d.
 11th July 1919, Camden, NSW).
-Henry arrived in Elderslie from Victoria in the 1880s with his wife Catherine (nee Darby) and they became pioneers in the Camden district.
+Henry arrived in Elderslie from Victoria in the 1880s with his wife Catherine (nee Darby), and they became pioneers in the Camden district.

 Henry Patterson was a carpenter by trade and worked around the Camden area for various businesses.
-He and his wife, Catherine had 7 children, all of whom were born in Camden.
+He and his wife, Catherine, had 7 children, all of whom were born in Camden.

 They were Ethel Adeline (b.
 9 June 1886), Clarice Mabel (b.
 14 May 1888), Isabella (b.
 2nd June 1890), William Henry (b.
 8 May 1892), Stanley Dudley (b.
 5 October 1894), Ruby Lillian (b.
 24 March 1899 and who passed away at 5 months of age) and Percy Colin (b.
 13 January 1903).
 [Camden Pioneer Register 1800-1920, Camden Area Family History Society, 2001]